dberman4/XTeam_20/proposal.md

 #### 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.

+* *Main.java* run the program, call the user interface.
+Main class includes a scanner to read input from the user.
+* *UserInterface.java* interact with the user, including determine if the user is a teacher or a student.
+And list all the functions that the user have for them to access.
+* *HashTableADT.java* hash table ADT including all the functions we think the data structure should have.
+* *HashTable.java* implement HashTableADT.
+Data structure that we store each students' informantion, using resizing and handling collision use linked list.
+* *Assignment.java* include the node innner class and a list to store all the assignment for one student.

 #### Name each interface or class and briefly describe its function or purpose.